 How can I help if I don’t have any experience or training?

-Why should I help people that have committed crimes?
+Why should I help people who have committed crimes?

 As Catholics, we respect the [common] humanity and promote the [inherent] dignity of both victims and offenders.
 We believe society must protect its citizens from violence and crime, [while holding] accountable those who break the law.
 These same principles lead us to advocate for rehabilitation and treatment for offenders, [because] like victims, their lives reflect that same [God-given] dignity.
 Both victims and perpetrators of crime are children of God. — U.S. Conference of Catholic Bishops